--Flu affects between 5 and 20 percent of the U.S. population each year.
+- About 5 and 20 percent of the U.S. population is affected by flu each year.

 - It takes about two weeks for the vaccination to build the antibodies.

-– You may experience soreness, redness and some swelling at the vaccination site, sometimes low grade fever, headache or muscle aches, but these symptoms are short-lived.
+- Common side-effects of flu vaccine include soreness, redness and some swelling at the vaccination site, sometimes low grade fever, headache or muscle aches, but most of these symptoms are short-lived.